noaeisnkut/second_clothes_project/README.md

 kubectl get svc -A

-**Verify Load Balancer Address**: kubectl get ingress flask-ingress -n staging -w
+**Verify Load Balancer Address**: kubectl get ingress flask-ingress -n staging -w (to look for the app in browser add http:// to alb address)

 **CI/CD Process**
 The CI/CD pipeline integrates GitHub Actions, Docker Hub, and ArgoCD.
 The flow is as follows: